 PREPARATION OF THE CHILDREN FOR FIRST HOLY COMMUNION 2022

-Both parents will be required to attend the parent meetings.
-These will take place monthly on Saturday evenings for no more than 1 hour from 7.30pm.
+Parent meetings will take place monthly on Saturday evenings for no more than 1 hour from 7.30pm.
 On parent evening days there will be no children’s catechism.

-The children will be required to attend catechism sessions on Saturday afternoons from 4.00pm to 5.30pm.
+Every child will be required to attend catechism sessions on Saturday afternoons from 4.00pm to 5.30pm.

 The children will be prepared for two great Sacraments: